-Too few understand the true and wonderful meaning of tomorrow, September 27.
+Too few understand the true and wonderful meaning of the first day of the seventh month.
 The date on our calendar is not as important as the day itself.
 On it is the first autumnal new moon, which in most years marks the holy day called by the Jews Rosh Hashanah.
 This Hebrew phrase, however, obscures the significance of the day, as it simply means "the beginning of the year" - and the Jews keep it primarily as a New Years' celebration.
 The Bible calls it "a memorial of blowing of trumpets" (Leviticus 23:24), and thus we call it simply the "Feast of Trumpets."

 The Bible actually explains very little about this particular day.
 Some of the other holy days have long passages devoted to their significance, but the Feast of Trumpets receives only three verses in Leviticus 23 and hardly much more anywhere else (see Numbers 29:1).
 We can only conclude that God feels that calling it a "memorial of blowing of trumpets" is enough for us to begin to understand.